 As American manufacturers tackle growing production demands and heightened safety requirements—both of which have been significantly impacted by the COVID-19 pandemic—finding the right engineering solutions has become critical.
 For the complete story visit the Blueprint magazine article.

 – Written by: Neil Cote | Produced by: Victor Martins

 Midlands Business Journal – Safety is a prime concern for engineers

 With hazards for engineers ranging from working with toxic materials to high voltage equipment, safety is a No. 1 concern for the industry.
 Dean Epperson, senior project manager and safety director at EAD, said one of the firm’s biggest safety precautions is modeling safe behaviors to one another.
 “Our team members have developed safety habits like pointing out potential trip hazards or head knockers for people following them through an unfamiliar plant,” he said.
 Each new employee goes through a face-to-face safety orientation during their on-boarding process.
 For the complete article click visit Midland Business Journal – EAD & IPS Safety is a Prime Concern for Engineers

 – by David Kubicek

 Central to EAD’s brand promise is our absolute commitment to a safe work environment.
-We only engage in projects that diligently follow national safety protocols.
+We only engage in projects that diligently follow the necessary safety protocols.
 Since our founding, we have developed comprehensive and in-depth safety policies, systems, and programs designed to engage the entire workforce in the delivery of safe work on all of our projects.
-Thanks to these efforts, for the seventh straight year EAD has been named as one of Nebraska’s Safest Companies by the National Safety Council.
+Thanks to these efforts, for the eighth straight year EAD has been named as one of Nebraska’s Safest Companies by the National Safety Council of America.